How To Vent Microwave Outside [Step By Step Guide]

 Shocked Man Looking At Burnt Cookies With Smoke Coming From Oven

-It's a bit hard to tell when a microwave is overheating, especially if you're not paying attention to it.
-Overheating happens when the temperature gets too hot and the unit has no capability to vent itself to cool quickly.
+It's hard to tell when a microwave is overheating, especially if you're not paying attention.
+Overheating happens when the temperature gets too hot, and the unit cannot vent itself to cool quickly.

 See this smoke detector on Amazon.